magiclearning/MagicLearningJava/README.md

 MagicLearning is a small library to develop maximum entropy model based classifier in java.

 ## Getting starting ##
-Before start your project, take a look at our small example.
+Before starting your project, take a look at our small example.
 This basic example illustrates how to create models to recognize the text language.

 ## Key Features ##
 ### Generate model: *Maximize* ###